You’ve done the research. You’ve applied the suggested approach. You’re doing everything you’re supposed to do! So why isn’t it working?

 I also facilitated a discussion for The Reading League Cafe: May/June Journal Issue.
 The author of the article, Dr. Kay Wijekumar joined us to answer questions and deepen our understanding of it’s focus: Knowledge Acquisition and Transformation (KAT) Using Text Structures.
 You can learn more about The Reading League Journal here.

-Would you like me to join an upcoming event?
-Please reply to this email and let's plan something! |
+Would you like me to join an upcoming event as a speaker?
+Please reply to this email to inquire about how I can support you and your event. |

 Do you have professional development funds to use this school year?
 I’d love to support you.
 Here are some available workshops I can provide: